 \begin{theorem} Consider the optimization problem given by (\ref{eq:FDsquared}) and (\ref{eq:SigLS}).
 Then the mean error is bounded by

 where

 The variance is bounded by

-The constants $C_1$ and $C_2$ are the same as those given in (\ref{eq:Constants}). \end{theorem} \begin{proof} The proof follows that of Theorem \ref{th:DriftOrd1}, except using equations (\ref{eq:DiffErrm}) and (\ref{eq:DiffErrsq}) to bound $\left|\E(e_t\,|\,X_t)\right|$ and $\E\left(|e_t|^2\,|\,X_t\right)$, respectively. \end{proof} Similar to Theorem \ref{th:DriftOrd1}, the proof above shows that the mean error converges with order $\Delta t$.
+The constants $C_1$ and $C_2$ are the same as those given in (\ref{eq:Constants}). \end{theorem} \begin{proof} The proof follows that of Theorem \ref{th:DriftOrd1}, except using equations (\ref{eq:DiffErrm}) and (\ref{eq:DiffErrsq}) to bound $\left|\E(e_t\,|\,X_t)\right|$ and $\E\left(|e_t|^2\,|\,X_t\right)$, respectively. \end{proof} Similar to Theorem \ref{th:DriftOrd1}, the argument above shows that the mean error converges with order $\Delta t$.
 However, unlike the estimate for the drift, when estimating the diffusion the variance is proportional to both $\Delta t$ and $1/T$.
 Similar to the drift, these results were shown previously in \cite{frishman2020learning,bruckner2020inferring}.
 Later, we will see that the higher order estimates for the diffusion will also have variance proportional to $\Delta t/T$.